Optimizing Content through Metadata, Keywords, and Description Writing

 To aid in content discoverability, EdGate also provides Automatic Keyword Creation via our API.

-Across the world, teachers are incorporating video for teaching and learning uses, specifically as supplemental material and student assignments.
-Whether the video is five minutes long or sixty minutes long, the teacher should be able to easily pinpoint the concepts being served up.
-At the same time, the main educational concepts of the video need to be extracted (this includes cross-curricular concepts), concise descriptions written, and crucial keywords for the video should be readily available so that even if the teacher does not search by the actual learning concept, they can search using other relevant keywords that will lead them to a suitable video.
+Across the world, teachers are incorporating videos and podcasts for teaching and learning uses, specifically as supplemental material and student assignments.
+Whether the digital content is five minutes long or sixty minutes long, the teacher should be able to easily pinpoint the concepts being served up.
+At the same time, the main educational concepts of the media source need to be extracted (this includes cross-curricular concepts), concise descriptions written, and crucial keywords should be readily available so that even if the teacher does not search by the actual learning concept, they can search using other relevant keywords that will lead them to a suitable video or podcast.
 And of course, aligning/mapping these videos to the appropriate standards or learning outcomes is vital to the marketing, sales, and adoption process.